jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

+- **J. Si** and S. Kim, "HMD<sup>2</sup>: Texture Surface Defect Recognition with Histogram Matching and Two Stage Denoising Using a Diffusion Model", IEEE Access, Vol. 13, pp.46838-46855, Mar.
+2025.
+(SCIE, IF(2023): 3.4)

-- **J. Si** and S. Kim, "Performance Enhancing of Product Detection in Online-to-Offline Stores Using Data Generation Based on DALL-E3", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 18, No. 1, Accepted
+- **J. Si** and S. Kim, "Performance Enhancing of Product Detection in Online-to-Offline Stores Using Data Generation Based on DALL-E3", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 18, No. 1, pp.32-39, Feb.
+2025.

 - M. Woo, **J. Si**, and S. Kim, "Document Summary-Based Chatbot System Utilizing Retrieval-Augmented Generation and Smaller Large Language Models", Journal of Korean Institute of Information Technology(JKIIT), Vol. 23, No. 1, pp.13-20, Jan.
 2025.

-- **J. Si** and S. Kim, "GAN-Based Map Generation Technique of Aerial Image Using Residual Blocks and Canny Edge Detector", Applied Sciences, Vol. 14, No. 22, Dec.
+- **J. Si** and S. Kim, "GAN-Based Map Generation Technique of Aerial Image Using Residual Blocks and Canny Edge Detector", Applied Sciences, Vol. 14, No. 22, 10963, Dec.
 2024.
 (SCIE, IF(2023): 2.5)

 - **J. Si** and S. Kim, "Research on Designing Realistic Virtual Interviewers Based on Analysis of AI Image Generation Web Platforms", Journal of Korean Institute of Information Technology(JKIIT), Vol. 22, No. 11, pp.145-154, Nov.
 2024.